 They are designed to be accessible to practitioners across specialties, supporting those less familiar with ADHD to introduce and follow robust care pathways.

-Telehealth and digital health solutions have become indispensable in ADHD care.
-According to October 2024 CDC data, nearly 46% of adults with ADHD reported using telehealth services at some point, with many relying on these platforms for prescriptions or therapy.
+Digital health tools have become indispensable in ADHD care.
+According to October 2024 CDC data, nearly 46% of adults with ADHD have used telehealth, especially for prescriptions or therapy.

 These services bridge access gaps, enabling patients in underserved areas to connect with specialists.